dkorpel/dconf/dconf24/slides.md

 # Controversy

 * Always about those darn pauses
+  * Write gates?
+  * Reference Counting better for real-time?
 * I find myself on neither side of the debate
-* Reference Counting better for real-time?

 -----------------------------------------------------------
 ### (Automatic) Reference counting